 Where, as usual, we will approximate $\kappa_{m,n}$ to within $1/n$ by a function $\hat\kappa_{m,n}$ taking rational values that can be computed (using Proposition \ref{REC_SING} to cope with $\Delta_1$-information if needed) at any point using finitely many arithmetic operations and comparisons.
-Unfortunately, all we know about the functions $\hat{\mu}_{m,n},\mu_m$ is that they are Lipschitz continuous with Lipschitz constant $1$ and that $\hat{\mu}_{m,n}$ converge pointwise to $\mu_m$, but not, whether or when this convergence is monotone.
+Unfortunately, all we know about the functions ${\kappa}_{m,n},\mu_m$ is that they are Lipschitz continuous with Lipschitz constant $1$ and that ${\kappa}_{m,n}$ converge pointwise to $\mu_m$, but not, whether or when this convergence is monotone.
 Therefore we have to make a modification in order to guarantee the existence of the desired limiting sets.
 The following idea is similar to the use of the intervals $J_1$ and $J_2$ in Step II and avoids possible oscillations at the boundary.